lighthouse-no/cf-buildpack-rust/README.md

 Logging is possible for both the entry and exit into the build phases `supply` and `finalize`, and the internal steps within these build phases.

-Normally, such logging is switched off, but if you wish to see more detailed logging messages, then create a file called `CFLogBuildPhases` in the same directory as your top level `Cargo.toml`.
+Normally, this is switched off, but if you wish to see internal logging messages, then create a file called `CFLogBuildPhases` in the same directory as your top level `Cargo.toml`.
 To switch logging on, this file simply needs to exist &mdash; its contents are never read.

+Deleting `CFLogBuildPhases` switches logging off.

 ---